- Code EMSC3025

 Laboratory: The practical component will include interpreting groundwater physical and chemical data, mapping groundwater flow, calculating the rates and volumes of groundwater flow, measurement and interpretation of groundwater geochemistry.

-One or more field trips to local sites in the ACT and NSW may be held including a weekend trip to the Riverina area.
+One or more field trips to local sites in the ACT and NSW.
 There will be an independent project requiring independent study, a short seminar presentation and a written report.

 Honours Pathway Option